onqtam/headjack/src/concerns.md

 Concern: it will never be possible to display an accurate view count like twitter can (what about youtube?)

+concern: harder to implement recommendation algorithms & feeds for public content and content that's shared only to some group (and there are different such groups) - currently Twitter has a gods-eye view and access to everything that's public and also shared only with those that have hidden their content for outsiders of their graph - in a much more fractured world this could be a lot messier & harder

 not being able to hide the like counter - bad for mental health?

 mistakes such as doing some action publicly when intended for a private action...